 30.5.7 E-Tag Rules and Treatment of Intertie Schedules

-In addition to complying with all generally applicable E-Tagging requirements, Scheduling Coordinators must submit their E-tags consistent with the requirements specified in this Section 30.5.7.
+In addition to complying with all generally applicable E-Tagging requirements, Scheduling Coordinators must submit their E-Tags consistent with the requirements specified in this Section 30.5.7.
 If a Scheduling Coordinator receives an intra-hour Schedule change, then the Scheduling Coordinator must, by twenty minutes before the start of the FMM interval to which the Schedule change applies, ensure that an updated energy profile reflects the change.
-Absent extenuating circumstances, the CAISO automatically updates Energy profiles on E-tags for Energy Schedules that change from HASP to the FMM within a Trading Hour.
-In performing this service for a Scheduling Coordinator, the CAISO does not assume any responsibility for compliance with any E-tag requirements or obligations to which the Scheduling Coordinator is subject.
+Absent extenuating circumstances, the CAISO automatically updates Energy profiles on E-Tags for Energy Schedules that change from HASP to the FMM within a Trading Hour.
+In performing this service for a Scheduling Coordinator, the CAISO does not assume any responsibility for compliance with any E-Tag requirements or obligations to which the Scheduling Coordinator is subject.
 The changed energy profile will apply for the balance of the operating hour unless it is subsequently changed by a further updated energy profile.

 30.5.7.1 Self-Scheduled Hourly Blocks

-By twenty minutes prior to the applicable Trading Hour, the Scheduling Coordinator must submit an E-Tag in support of Self-Scheduled Hourly Blocks.
-The transmission profile must be greater than or equal to the Energy profile, and the Energy profile must equal the Self-Scheduled Hourly Block.
+By forty minutes prior to the applicable Trading Hour, the Scheduling Coordinator must submit an E-Tag (or set of E-Tags) that passes CAISO E-Tag validation procedures and that supports the Self-Scheduled Hourly Block.

+The transmission profile of the E-Tag at forty minutes prior to the applicable Trading Hour must be equal to the Self-Scheduled Hourly Block.
+If the Scheduling Coordinator has a transmission profile less than its advisory Energy schedule, then the CAISO will limit the schedule for Energy in the FMM so that it does not exceed the quantity of the transmission profile.

+The Scheduling Coordinator may revise the Energy profile up to twenty minutes prior to the applicable Trading Hour but the quantity of the Energy profile must be equal to the quantity of the Self-Scheduled Hourly Block by twenty minutes prior to the applicable Trading Hour.
 The CAISO may modify the Energy profile due to Reliability related curtailments.

+If the Scheduling Coordinator fails to submit a valid E-Tag consistent with these deadlines, then the CAISO will set the MW quantity of the FMM Schedule associated with the Self-Scheduled Hourly Block to zero for each FMM interval of the hour.

 30.5.7.2 Variable Energy Resource Self-Schedule

-By twenty minutes prior to the applicable Trading Hour, the Scheduling Coordinator must submit an E-Tag in support of a Variable Energy Resource Self-Schedule.
-The transmission profile must be greater than or equal to the Energy profile, and the Energy profile must equal the Variable Energy Resource Self-Schedule.
+By forty minutes prior to the applicable Trading Hour, the Scheduling Coordinator must submit an E-Tag (or set of E-Tags) that passes CAISO E-Tag validation procedures and that supports the Variable Energy Resource Self-Schedule.

+The transmission profile of the E-Tag at forty minutes prior to the applicable Trading Hour must be equal to the Variable Energy Resource Self-Schedule.
+If the Scheduling Coordinator has a transmission profile less than its advisory Energy schedule, then the CAISO will limit the schedule for Energy in the FMM so that it does not exceed the quantity of the transmission profile.

+The Scheduling Coordinator may revise the Energy profile up to twenty minutes prior to the applicable Trading Hour but the quantity of the Energy profile must be equal to the quantity of the Variable Energy Resource Self-Schedule by twenty minutes prior to the applicable Trading Hour.
 The CAISO may modify the Energy profile due to Reliability related curtailments.

+If the Scheduling Coordinator fails to submit a valid E-Tag consistent with these deadlines, then the CAISO will set the MW quantity of the FMM Schedule associated with the Variable Energy Resource Self-Schedule to zero for each FMM interval of the hour.

 30.5.7.3 Economic Hourly Bid